PeterStanding/Bake-Away/README.md

 ------
 TO DO:
 ------
-1. SQL populated with dummy data
-2. Server coding
+1. Server coding
-3. Connect database to html
+2. Connect database to html
-4. Finish html
+3. Finish html
-5. Test cases
+4. Test cases
-6. Documentation on code (Mario)
+5. Documentation on code (Mario)
-7. Video Demo
+6. Video Demo
-8. Documentation on SQL
+7. Documentation on SQL